 You will see that each performer is represented by a brief biography, description of programs, contact information, fees, availability and technical requirements.
 We have provided this basic information so that you can decide if the artist or ensemble is likely to fulfill your programming needs.
 You can learn more about the performers by visiting their websites and by contacting them directly to plan and explore possibilities together.

 Applying is easy!
-You may request an application form from the performer or simply download one from the Commission’s website, here.
+Visit the Commission’s website, here to apply online.
 The Commission staff will be happy to answer any questions you may have—just give us a call!

 Back to top